mieko/mieko.dev/_posts/2020-09-30-web-things-you-might-be-doing-but-can-stop-doing-now.md

 user_ before logging in, because people are forgetful and rarely anticipate having to log-out.

 A lot of times, the norm in this situation is to just use a shared account anyway if possible.
-This is regardless of any office rules or a services' ToS.
+This is regardless of any office rules or a service's ToS.

 If you know your users are in this scenario, a reality-based UI improvement you can make for them is the opposite of short-lived session cookies: allow multiple accounts to be logged in